input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_docs/review.md

   ```

 * [`template`](./../signed_doc/meta.md#ref-document-reference).
-  A reference to the comment template document,
+  A reference to the review template document,
   which [`type`](./../signed_doc/spec.md#type) must be equal to
   [review template `type`](#review-template) field value.